-The circuit which contains only inductance (L) and not any other quantities like resistance and capacitance in the Circuit is called a Pure inductive circuit.
+The circuit which contains only inductance (L) and not any other quantities like resistance and capacitance in the circuit is called a Pure inductive circuit.
 In this type of circuit, the current lags behind the voltage by an angle of 90 degrees.
-The Circuit containing pure inductance is shown below.

 - Explanation and Derivation of Inductive Circuit